Some marine life favorites & how to identify them

-Scuba diving and snorkeling introduces you to a world full of weird and wonderful inhabitants.
-You’ll find a variety of creatures dazzling the reef, maybe one particular stands out and you can’t wait to surface and discuss what you saw with your dive buddies.
-After the dive you ask “wow guys did you see that yellow fish?!” … Ummmm… Perhaps it’s time to brush up on your identification skills.
+Scuba diving and snorkeling introduce you to a world full of weird and wonderful inhabitants.
+You’ll find a variety of creatures dazzling the reef; maybe one in particular stands out, and you can’t wait to surface and discuss what you saw with your dive buddies.
+After the dive, you ask, “Wow, guys, did you see that yellow fish?!” … Ummmm… Perhaps it’s time to brush up on your identification skills.

-The Manta Team are fortunate enough to dive the Mesoamerican reef every day.
-In this blog we share a small selection of marine life members we see every day whilst providing distinguishing features so you can identify them on your next dive or snorkel with us!
+The Manta Team is fortunate enough to dive the Mesoamerican reef every day.
+In this blog, we share a small selection of marine life members we see every day, whilst providing distinguishing features so you can identify them on your next dive or snorkel with us!

 Angelfish